meghrajranaware23/bodyiq-policies/privacy-policy.md

 ## Third-Party Services

+### RevenueCat
+We use RevenueCat for subscription management and payment processing.
+RevenueCat processes subscription data according to their privacy policy and security standards.

+### Apple App Store / Google Play Store
+Payment processing is handled through Apple App Store and Google Play Store payment systems.
+These platforms process payment information according to their respective privacy policies.

 ### Google Gemini AI
 Our app uses Google Gemini AI for temporary image analysis.
 Images are processed temporarily and not stored by Google.
 Google's privacy practices are governed by their own privacy policy.

 ### Supabase
-We use Supabase for email data storage and management only.
+We use Supabase for email and subscription data storage and management only.
 Supabase maintains industry-standard security practices and complies with applicable privacy regulations.

 ### Resend
 We use Resend for email communications.
 Resend processes email data according to their privacy policy and security standards.

-### RevenueCat
-We use RevenueCat for subscription management and payment processing.
-RevenueCat processes payment data according to their privacy policy and security standards.
-Payment processing is handled through Apple App Store and Google Play Store payment systems.

 ### Social Media Integration
 When you share content from BodyIQ on social media platforms: